 You need to implement some boundaries.
-Start making a habit out of rejecting the poor and hurtful behavior of others, instead of habitually chipping away at your self-respect.
+Start making a habit of rejecting poor and hurtful behavior from others, instead of habitually tolerating it because you don’t think you deserve better.

 Remind yourself that no matter how convincing the situation is and how happy he looks in the stupid photos that he posts, he.has.not.changed.
 Not everything that glitters is gold.
-He’s already proven to be fools gold.
+And he’s already proven to be fools gold.